 I cannot wait until next week when the counters come.
 Then we can put the hardware onto the cabinets and hang the shelving, and then I can start adding all the pretty things.

 This is when the fun part happens.
 Be on the lookout.
-The kitchen will hopefully all be done by Christmas.
+The kitchen will hopefully be all done by Christmas.
 I may need an extra week or so to bring in all the pretty things I’ve been collecting to style it.

 Hopefully, in the first part of the year, I will be sharing the full-blown reveal.